Skip to content

 Scalability¤

 Scale the right job to the right level.
-Run on a powerful Spark cluster when dealing with large datasets, or experiment locally on your machine with smaller ones.
+Run on a powerful Spark cluster when dealing with large datasets, or experiment locally with Polars on your machine with smaller ones.
 Switching between environments is effortless with a simple configuration change, ensuring that Laktory adapts to both small and large-scale needs without complexity.

 How does it work?¤